ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

     }

-After we've sent the request to the stack, we can check if the node is available and get our greeting string as a *variable node*:
+After we've sent the request to the stack, we can check if the node is available and get our greeting string as a :term:`Variable`:

 .. code-block:: cpp